 Autumn is particularly beautiful in Prague, especially as the leaves start turning yellow, orange and red.
 If you fancy a gentle stroll on a mainly flat surface, then head over to Stromovka Park, where you can see landscaped woodland areas, lakes and plenty of autumn leaves.

-This amazing outdoor festival has been going on for about 6 years and it’s organised by a group of creative people called Signal.
+This amazing outdoor festival has been going on for 11 years and it’s organised by a group of creative people called Signal.

 Each year there are different routes chosen and the buildings, churches and trees are light up.
 Large buildings have often light installations or projected moving lights representing the themes of the festival.

 The eleventh year of the festival will offer two routes and twenty festival locations.
 Popular video mappings will light up the building of the City Library on Mariánské náměstí and the Church of St. Cyril and Methodius on Karlínské náměstí.

 The artistic work of the group called Echo brings a fresh wind to the genre of video mapping.
 Nature, the environment, the connection of humans with invisible yet vital natural processes.
 The projection was created by the audiovisual studio Flightgraf, which was founded in Tokyo in 2013.
 Its notable projects include the monumental video mapping Sand of Light for Qatar 2022 and it also presented to the audience at the Milan Design Week 2022.